zumasys/docs/site/rover/release-notes/web/1-1-1/README.md

     ![Terms Based Payment Prompt](./terms_based_payment.png)
     - Point of Sale now supports an option to bypass register mode.
 To enable, add `"bypass_reg_mode":"Y"` to the user response.
     - Point of Sale now supports displaying SO custom fields **selectively** in the Additional Information Section of the Order Info screen.
 This is enabled via the `pos_extra_info` properties in MRK.CONTROL (Shown as a selection list titled POS Extra Info).
 If no selection is made, all SO custom fields will be displayed by default.
+    - When validation mode is enabled in POS, a validation call is made after initial customer selection before the Order Information tab is displayed.
+      > Note: Currently only supported by select ERPs.
+    - When validation mode is enabled in POS, the validation call can now return an error message to be displayed in the UI.
+      > Note: Currently only supported by select ERPs.
+    - When utilizing "Mixed User/Register Mode", a flag can now be included on a user login response to allow register mode bypass for a particular user.
+      > Note: Currently only supported by select ERPs.
     - Ability to download invoices and view in another tab directly from table
     ![POS Download Invoice](./pos-download-invoice.png)